phdd/phdd.github.io/themes/academic/exampleSite/content/post/getting-started.md

 - Set `title` to your desired website title such as your name
 - The example Disqus commenting variable should be cleared (e.g. `disqusShortname = ""`) or set to your own [Disqus](https://disqus.com/) shortname to enable commenting
 - Edit your details under `[params]`; these will be displayed mainly in the homepage *about* and *contact* widgets (if used).
 To disable a contact field, simply clear the value to `""`.
 - Place a square cropped portrait photo named `portrait.jpg` into the `static/img/` folder, overwriting any defaults.
-Alternatively, you can edit the `avatar` filepath to point to a different image name or clear the value to disable the avatar feature.
+Note that you can edit the `avatar` filepath to point to a different image name or clear the value to disable the avatar feature.
+Alternatively, set `gravatar` to `true` to use the Gravatar/Wordpress avatar associated with your `email` address.
 - To enable LaTeX math for your site, set `math = true`
 - Social/academic networking links are defined as multiples of `[[params.social]]`.
 They can be created or deleted as necessary.